-If they know its is bad for you, why does the food industry put so much sugar in everything?
+If they know sugar is so unhealthy, why does the food industry put so much of it in everything?

-Because they want to make money by selling their products and they know that sugar is addictive.
+Because they want to make money by selling their products and they know that it’s addictive.
 The food industry hires hundreds of chemists, physicists, and neuroscientists to make sure you grab that granola bar or extra cookie.
 For this article, I will call them “sugar scientists.”

 They even have their own language when they are evaluating their sugary concoctions.
 They talk about “mouth feel” and “maximum bite force,” “sensory-specific satiety,” (which is how fast a snack loses its appeal as it’s being consumed).